Firefox & Java [SOLVED]

 Ok so by using such ancient versions of Firefox and Java your computer is now wide open with gaping security holes.

 Please update to Firefox 18.0.1, then install Java 7 update 11.
-Then Reset Firefox, Reset Firefox – easily fix most problems
+Then Reset Firefox, Refresh Firefox - reset add-ons and settings

 The ancient version works, the latest doesn't even with Java U11.
 I have to use the add-on NoScript to give me some degree of protection, which is inconvenient to say the least.

 If you don't believe me, go to http://websdr.ewi.utwente.nl:8901/ and see if you get sound.
 Can you move the inverted V type arrow/slider below the waterfall away from 15 MHz, I can't with FF 18 and any brand of Java.
 I can with IE and FF 13.

 Works for me with Java 6U38 on Linux and Firefox 18.0.1.

 There are several Java applets running, so make sure to click the icon on the location bar to activate them all.